openvinotoolkit/openvino/src/common/snippets/docs/snippets_design_guide.md

 As mentioned above the `op::Buffer` operations are managed by the pass `AllocateBuffers`.
-Before describing the algorithm, it is necessary to briefly consider the structure of `Buffer`: all `Buffers` represent `Buffer scratchpad` together (a common memory that is needed for intermediate results storing);
+Before describing the algorithm, it is necessary to briefly consider the structure of `Buffer`:
+* All `Buffers` represent `Buffer scratchpad` together (a common memory that is needed for intermediate results storing).
-each `Buffer` has an `offset` relative to the common data pointer (pointer of `Buffer scratchpad`) and `ID` (the `Buffers` with the same `ID` have the same assigned register).
+* Each `Buffer` has an `offset` relative to the common data pointer (pointer of `Buffer scratchpad`) and `ID` (the `Buffers` with the same `ID` have the same assigned register).

-The algorithm supports two modes: optimized (the algorithm calculates minimal memory size and minimal unique `ID` count required to handle all the buffers) and not optimized (the each buffer has unique `ID` and `offset`).
-The first mode is default, the second one might be used for debugging in cases when there is possibility incorrect work of the optimized algorithm.
+The algorithm supports two modes: optimized and non-optimized.
+The optimized one calculates minimal memory size and minimal unique `ID` count required to handle all the buffers.
+The non-optimized version assigns each buffer an unique `ID` and `offset`.
+The first mode is the default one, while the second one might be used for debugging the optimized version.
 The optimized algorithm `AllocateBuffers` has the main following steps:
-1. `IdentifyBuffers` - analyzes `Buffers` using graph coloring algorithm to avoid redundant pointer increments by assigning `ID` to them.
+1. `IdentifyBuffers` - analyzes `Buffers` access patterns to avoid redundant pointer increments.
+A graph coloring algorithm is utilized for this purpose.
-2. `DefineBufferClusters` - creates `BufferClusters` where `Buffers` from the same cluster will have the same `offset` relative to the `Buffer scratchpad` data pointer.
+2. `DefineBufferClusters` - creates sets of `Buffer` ops - `BufferClusters`.
+`Buffers` from one `BufferCluster` refer to the same memory area (they have the same `offset` relative to the `Buffer scratchpad` data pointer).
+For example, there is a loop with `Buffer` ops on input and output.
+If the body of this loop can write data to the memory from which it was read, these `Buffers` are in one `BufferCluster`.
 3. `SolveBufferMemory` - calculate the most optimal memory size of `Buffer scratchpad` based on `BufferClusters` and life time of `Buffers`.

 More details on control flow optimization passes could be found in the `control_flow_transformations(...)` method inside [subgraph.cpp](../src/op/subgraph.cpp).